 The most notorious attack occurs at the village of Halabjah on 16 March 1988 when mustard gas and nerve agents are used to kill up to 5,000 and injure up to 10,000 more.

-Overall an estimated Kurdish 4,000 villages and towns are razed and hundreds of thousands of Kurds are "cleansed" from the region by forced deportation.
-Many Kurds flee across the borders with Turkey and Iran.
-More than 100,000 Kurdish civilians are reported as killed or "disappeared".
+An estimated Kurdish 4,000 villages and towns are razed during the Anfal campaign.
+Over 100,000 Kurdish civilians are reported as killed or "disappeared".
+Hundreds of thousands more are "cleansed" from the region by forced deportation.
+Many flee across the borders with Turkey and Iran.
 By the end of 1989 the Kurdish resistance has been crushed.

 1988 - The Iran-Iraq war finally ends on 20 August when a cease-fire is formally declared.
 The conflict has claimed between 150,000 and 340,000 Iraqis killed and about 250,000 wounded.
 More than 50,000 are being held as prisoners of war in Iran.
 Property damage is estimated in the tens of billions of dollars, with the destruction especially severe in the southern part of Iraq.
 Between 450,000 and 730,000 Iranians have died during the conflict.

 US intelligence sources estimate that at least 30,000 Iranians and Kurds have died as a result of Iraq's use of chemical weapons.

 1990 - On 17 July Saddam accuses neighbouring Kuwait of overproducing oil to force the price down and further damage the war-crippled Iraqi economy.
 Saddam claims that the action amounts to a declaration of war.
 He warns that he will attack Kuwait if it does not meet Iraqi demands, including the redrawing of the border, slowing of oil production and a reduction of the amount of oil taken from a field extending into Iraq.